Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

 Suppose that the set of feasible allocations is subject to a capacity constraint, $\sum_{i=1}^N d_i\leq \kappa$, where $\kappa\in\mathbb{N}_{+}$ specifies the maximum number of units that can be treated.
 We denote the set of feasible allocations by $\mathcal{D}_{\kappa} \equiv \{D\in\{0,1\}^N:\sum_{i=1}^N d_i\leq \kappa\}$, and the approximated welfare by:

 We seek to maximize the approximated welfare:

 As shown in the Eq.\ref{eqmui}, $\{\Tilde{\mu}_i\}_{i=1}^N$ is a large non-linear simultaneous equation system.
-The approximated mean value $\Tilde{\mu}_i$ of each unit $i$ depends non-linearly upon the approximated mean value $ \Tilde{\mu}_{j}$ and the treatment assignment $d_j$ of her neighbor, unit $j$.
+The approximated mean value $\Tilde{\mu}_i$ of each unit $i$ depends upon the approximated mean value $ \Tilde{\mu}_{j}$ and the treatment assignment $d_j$ of her neighbor, unit $j$.
 Hence, the optimization problem (Eq.\ref{eqmaximization}) becomes a complicated combinatorial optimization.
-We propose a greedy algorithm (Algorithm \ref{Aletar}) to solve this problem heuristically.